Nuclear power in Switzerland: Power reactors

 The Beznau reactors are owned by the Axpo Holding, that also control major parts of Leibstadt.
-Alpiq own 40% of Gösgen and 27.4% of Leibstadt.
+Alpiq owns 40% of Gösgen and 27.4% of Leibstadt.

 Decommissioned and closed reactors

 In May 2017, Switzerland voted to phase out nuclear power in the country.
 A timetable for the phase out of nuclear power plants has not been set.
 The cost of decommissioning and waste management has been estimated at USD24.7 billion.